Berikon

 Berikon is a municipality in the district of Bremgarten in the canton of Aargau in Switzerland.

 The village lies on a hill above and to the east of the Reuss Valley, covering part of the Mutschellen Pass.
-This municipality is bounded by Rudolfstetten-Friedlisberg, Widen, Zufikon, and Oberwil-Lieli, all in canton Aargau, and shares a boundary with the canton of Zurich (district of Dietikon) to the east.
+This municipality is bounded by Rudolfstetten-Friedlisberg, Widen, Zufikon, and Oberwil-Lieli, all in canton Aargau, and shares a boundary with the canton of Zürich (district of Dietikon) to the east.